About Cagibi

 Journal in Print and Online

-Online, the quarterly online issues are published in January, April, July, and October.
-Each issue publishes stories, essays, poems, and art, as well as extra features such as author interviews, writers in conversation, and essays on the writing craft.
+Online—our free quarterly online issues are often published in January, April, July, and October.
+These issues include new poetry, prose, and art, along with special features such as author interviews, writers in conversation, and essays on the writing craft.
 We welcome non-traditional and emerging writers, as well as minority and marginalized viewpoints.
-Occasionally, there are editorial themes, such as the “Recovery” section in Issue 3.
+Occasionally, our online issues are themed, such as the “Recovery” section in Issue 3 and “Entanglement” in Issue 24.

 In awards and nominations, Cagibi editors nominate published works for award and prize opportunities such as Pushcart Prize, Best of the Net, and others.
 See the Lists of Nominations page, and browse all the nominated works from the Nominated Poetry & Prose page.